MicrosoftDocs/Viva/Viva/insights/personal/teams/viva-insights-praise.md

 ---

 title: Praise with Viva Insights
-description: Microsoft Viva Insights app -- Use the Praise feature
+description: Use the Praise feature in Microsoft Viva Insights in Teams
 author: madehmer
 ms.author: v-mideh
 ms.topic: article